RocketChat/Rocket.Chat.iOS/README.md

 [Github Issues](https://github.com/RocketChat/Rocket.Chat.iOS/issues) are used to track todos, bugs, feature requests, and more.

-Also check the commuinty on [open.rocket.chat](https://open.rocket.chat/channel/iosnativeapp), we'd like to help.
+Also check the community on [open.rocket.chat](https://open.rocket.chat/channel/iosnativeapp).
+We'd like to help.

 ## How to report an Issue

 If you found a bug, please include the current version number (Sidebar > Dropdown > My Account).
 Please also mention the device.
 Some features only work with newer versions of Rocket.Chat servers, you can get the current version number (even if you're not admin) via `https://chat.server/api/info`.

 Please include as much information as you can provide.
-E.g. try to write down steps to reproduce a bug so we can investigate.
-If you like to help, see [how to contribute](#Contribute).
+E.g. try to write down steps to reproduce the bug so we can investigate.
+If you would like to help, see [how to contribute](#Contribute).

 Is your bug critical regarding security?
 [Read here](https://github.com/RocketChat/Rocket.Chat.iOS/blob/develop/SECURITY.md)

-## The app isn't connecting to your server?
+## The app can't connect to your server?
 Make sure your server supports WebSocket as well as SSL.
 Apache supports WebSockets from 2.4 on, Nginx with 1.3 or greater.

 # Contribute